TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Nineveh.md

 <br />

-At this point, we have our all ready to run our `cmd.php`, but we need a `LFI` to access it, since its path is under `/var/tmp`:
+At this point, everything is reached to execute our payload via `cmd.php`.

+However, since the file is saved under `/var/tmp`, we need a `Local File Inclusion` (LFI) vulnerability to access it.

 <br />